 From our experience as seasoned family road trippers, here are our seven tried and true ways to entertain kids on long road trips.

-Stuffed animals, action figures, and lap games
+1. Bring along stuffed animals, action figures, and lap games

 Most of the time when we travel, we try and pack as minimally as possible, but with kids, it helps to pack along some toys that they can play with in their seat.
 For my daughter, she usually chooses several dolls that she can dress up and do imaginative play.